Marsenrage/Marsenrage.github.io/_pages/about.md

   - /about.html
 ---

-As a Ph.D. candidate in Computer Science at the University of Alabama, I am conducting research under my advisor, [Hongsheng He](https://eng.ua.edu/eng-directory/dr-hongsheng-he/).
-My research lies in intelligent robots, with an emphasis on developing context-aware, task-oriented frameworks that leverage reinforcement learning to improve the adaptability, efficiency, and robustness of robotic grasping and manipulation in unstructured environments.
+I am a robotics researcher specializing in physically grounded robot learning for contact-rich dexterous manipulation.
+My work focuses on sim-to-real reinforcement learning, tactile and multimodal perception, and real-time robotic systems that remain reliable under real-world contact.

+I received my Ph.D. in Computer Science from the University of Alabama, where I worked with [Dr. Hongsheng He](https://eng.ua.edu/eng-directory/dr-hongsheng-he/) in the Autonomous Robotics Lab.
+During my Ph.D., I built DexMobile, a 40-DoF bimanual mobile manipulation platform integrating dual robotic arms, dexterous hands, tactile sensing, vision-based pose tracking, and real-time ROS 2 control.
+The system achieved 83% real-world grasp success across 500+ hardware trials and 88% sim-to-real transfer.

-Throughout my Ph.D. journey, I have made significant contributions to the field of robot learning and manipulation, as evidenced by my publications in top-tier conferences such as ICRA, Humanoids, and ICSR.
-My work has also been supported by the [NSF I-Corps](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2211149&HistoricalAwards=false) program for commercialization, where I served as the entrepreneurial lead, focusing on market investigation and prototype development.
+I also developed Physically Structured Policy Learning (PSPL), a framework that structures policy learning around contact physics to improve exploration, efficiency, and reliability in manipulation tasks.
+My research has been published in venues including ICRA, Humanoids, and ICSR, and my work has been supported by the [NSF I-Corps](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2211149&HistoricalAwards=false) program for technology commercialization.

 # Selected Publications